Zuraiz270/open-source-project-sustainability-study/research_proposal.md

 This study will be successful if it:

-1. ✅ Answers all three RQs with statistically valid methods
+1. ✅ Answers all four RQs with statistically valid methods
 2. ✅ Identifies at least 3 actionable factors for practitioners
 3. ✅ Provides evidence challenging or supporting popularity-as-proxy assumption
 4. ✅ Produces replicable methodology and shareable analysis code